Curriculum & Standards

 - What opportunities exist to enhance lessons with students’ funds of knowledge, to offer authentic representations that affirm students’ identities and experiences (mirrors), and/or to learn about and from diverse cultures or perspectives (windows)?

-- How routinely do I examine and adjust materials to ensure they are free of bias, oppression, racism, and underrepresentation?
+- How routinely do I examine and adjust materials to ensure they give every student a fair chance to learn and demonstrate what they know?

 - How have I planned opportunities for students to make choices during learning, to have voice, to see the relevance of their learning, and to take action to address inequity?